Database per Service: Data Isolation and Ownership in Microservices

 Technology Diversity

 Not every problem needs the same tool.
-A product catalog with complex, hierarchical search requirements might benefit from a document database like MongoDB or Elasticsearch.
-User accounts with strict transactional requirements might work better in PostgreSQL.
+A product catalog with complex, hierarchical search might work well with MongoDB or Elasticsearch.
+User accounts with strict transactional requirements might belong in PostgreSQL.
 Session data that needs extreme read speeds might live in Redis.

 Database per service lets you pick the right tool for each job rather than compromising everything on a single technology that has to serve all your needs.